JSON (xm_json)

 Search the $raw_event field using the specified JSONPath expression.
 If successfully matched, it rewrites the $raw_event field with the value of the matched node.
 If no match is found, $raw_event will be set to an empty string.

-extract_json(string jsonpath, string json_data);
+extract_json(type: string jsonpath, type: string json_data);

 Search json_data using the specified JSONPath expression.
 If successfully matched, it rewrites the $raw_event field with the value of the matched node.
 If no match is found, $raw_event will be set to an empty string.